HMAC Request Signing Guide

 Generate a Nonce & Timestamp

-Nonce A cryptographically-random UUID v4 string.
+Nonce A 16-byte cryptographically-random value, hex-encoded.
 Guarantees each request is one-off and thwarts replay attacks.

 Build the Canonical Message

-Concatenate the following fields in exactly this order (no delimiters):
+Concatenate the following fields in exactly this order, separated by colons:

-Body_String should be the exact JSON (or form-encoded) payload you're sending—without extra whitespace or line breaks.
+Payload should be the exact JSON payload you're sending—without extra whitespace or line breaks.
+If no body, use an empty string.

 Compute the Signature

-Use HMAC-SHA256 over the normalized message, keyed with your shared SECRET_KEY.
+Use HMAC-SHA256 over the string to sign, keyed with your shared CLIENT_SECRET.

-Encode the raw binary HMAC output in Base64.
+Encode the raw binary HMAC output in hexadecimal.

 Example pseudo-code: